 When I consume the olive oil from the bottle, I never throw the bottle away.
 Instead, I wash it and refill it with fresh olive oil.
 In this post, I’ll show you how I wash olive oil bottles so that you can do the same.

 Steps For Cleaning Olive Oil Bottles:

-- Wash with a dishwashing soap (or in a dishwasher)
+- Wash with dishwashing soap (or in a dishwasher).

-Even though I already showed you the way for cleaning olive oil bottles, I want to do it more thoroughly so that you understand why each step is crucial.
+Even though I already showed you the way to clean olive oil bottles, I want to do it more thoroughly so that you understand why each step is crucial.